 Is It Safe to Travel to Cameroon in 2026?

 Cameroon is currently rated Level 2Exercise Increased Caution by the U.S. Department of State.
-Exercise increased caution in Cameroon due to armed violence, civil unrest, crime, health, kidnapping, and terrorism.
-Do not travel to the Northwest and Southwest Regions due to armed violence, crime, and kidnapping.
+Exercise increased caution in Cameroon due to risk of crime, terrorism, unrest, health, kidnapping, and improvised explosive devices (IEDs).
+Do not travel to the Southwest, Northwest, and Far North Regions for any reason due to significant risks.

 Key concerns cited in the advisory: